 6. Leave some room for exploration

-This may seem in opposition to the above point but leave room for flexibility so you can explore unforeseen, relevant lines of enquiry.
+This may seem in opposition to the above point but leave room for flexibility so you can explore unforeseen, relevant lines of inquiry.

 8. Be flexible